usnistgov/fipy/nix/README.md

 ## Additional Packages

-To install additional packages with Nix add them to the `buildInputs` list in (`nix/build.nix`)[nix/build.nix].
+To install additional packages available from Nixpkgs include them in the `buildInputs` list in (`nix/build.nix`)[nix/build.nix].

 ## Using Pip

-The install has been set up to work with pip.
-The installation has been set up with a `.local` directory in the base FiPy directory.
-So, when using pip, run it from the base fipy directory or specify the full path name.
-For example,
+Packages unavailable from Nix can be installed using Pip.
+The installation has been set up so that the shell knows about a `.local` directory in the FiPy base directory used by `pip install --user package` for installation.
+So, for example, to install the toolz package from within the Nix shell use

-    $ echo $PWD
-    /base/fipy/directory
-    $ pip install --install-option="--prefix=$PWD/.local" my_package
+    $ pip install --user toolz

-will install `my_package` in `.local`.
-There are alternate way to set up Pip with Nix including use virtualenv or the `--user` option.
-However if you use the `--user` option or virtualenv outside of
+This is an impure action and will persist after the shell has been closed so the `.local` directory should be deleted after use.